-The existence of separate classes of Interests could give rise to occasions when the interests of the Holders could diverge, conflict or appear to diverge or conflict.
+The existence of separate classes of Interests and the different distribution priority of each class could give rise to occasions when the interests of the Holders could diverge, conflict or appear to diverge or conflict.
 Operational and financial decisions by the Trustees regarding the litigation could favor one group of Holders over another, adversely affecting the market value of a particular class of Interests or the distribution to that particular class of Interests.
+For example, the decision to settle a Cause of Action for a smaller amount than that which could potentially be recovered through litigation could favor those classes of Interests with a higher distribution priority in the waterfall, as those classes would be more likely to ultimately receive a distribution with respect to such a settlement as opposed to those with a lower distribution priority in the waterfall.